MilesHD/intro-to-js/session-2/session-2-transcript.md

 This happens because when a function is called, a scope chain is created that is used to look up variables available to the function.
 When a function defined inside another function, it adds the containing function's scope into it's scope chain, so the containing function's variables are available to the inner function.

 ### Closures in Action

+In our first example, we are defining an array in the global scope.
+While we are able to access the values from the array, global varaibles are at risk of being clobbered by another library.
+The browser loads all scripts on an HTML page into the global scope, so if another library you're loading also defines a `globalArr` as a global variabl, those names will clash and your program will break.
+Since there's no way of knowing when and how that collision will happen, just that's its possible, you have made an unreliable system.
 ```
 var globalArr = [1,2,3,4,5]
 function getItem(idx) {